The Commission on Justice and Peace

 • The Presbyterian Church in Canada: Allyson Carr

-• The Salvation Army: Estee Lau & Jim Champ
+• The Salvation Army: Estee Lau, Lt.
+Col. Jim Champ

-• The United Church of Canada: Beth Baskin & Vicki Obedkoff
+• The United Church of Canada: Beth Baskin, Karen Orlandi

-• Citizens for Public Justice: Brad Wassink & Willard Metzger
+• Citizens for Public Justice: Natalie Appleyard, Willard Metzger

 Observers